Generalized cones admitting a curvature-dimension condition: Preliminaries

 Notice in the definition above the dependence on the transport exponent $p\in(0,1)$.
 It is conjectured that the condition $\tCD_p(K,N)$ is independent of $p$, as it is for $\CD(K,N)$ (see \Cref{Not: CDp}).

 Next, we introduce the timelike measure contraction properties.
 The idea behind is the same as in the metric case: one of the two measures in the definition of $\tCD_p(K,N)$ becomes a Dirac measure at a point that in this case is causally related to the support of the other measure.
-Again, since the only optimal coupling is the product measure, this notion does not depend on the transport exponent $p$.

 \begin{defi}[Timelike measure-contraction properties] Fix $p\in(0,1)$, let $K\in\R$ and $N\geq1$.
 We say that $(X, \met, \m, \ll, \leq, \uptau)$ satisfies the \emph{future timelike measure contraction property} $\tmcp^+(K,N)$ if for every $\mu_0=\rho_0\,\m\in\mathscr{P}^\ac_c(X)$ and every $x_1\in X$ with $\mu_0(I^-(x_1))=1$ there exists a timelike $\ell_p$-geodesic $(\mu_t)_{t\in[0,1]}$ from $\mu_0$ to $\mu_1:=\delta_{x_1}$ such that for all $t\in[0,1]$ and $N'\geq N$ we have